 Abscesses are pockets of pus that form within the hoof after bacteria gain entry through a crack or another defect in the horn.
-A horse with an abscess typically becomes lame quickly and remains that way until the pressure is relieved, either when the pus is drained by a veterinarian or farrier or the abscess bursts on its own.
+A horse with an abscess typically becomes lame quickly.
+He will also remain that way until the pressure is relieved, either when the pus is drained by a veterinarian or farrier.
+Or, the abscess may burst on its own.

 Click here to learn the signs of a hoof abscess.

-• Environmental Conditions: Paddock footing that fluctuates between wet and dry can cause the hoof to expand and contract rapidly, which can lead to tiny cracks that allow bacteria to enter and form abscesses.
+Environmental Conditions.
+Paddock footing that fluctuates between wet and dry can cause the hoof to expand and contract rapidly.
+This can lead to tiny cracks that allow bacteria to enter and form abscesses.
 Likewise, rocky or uneven footing can cause repeated, small traumas to the hoof, leading to recurring abscesses.